 I didn’t do a speed test on Hexo, but Hugo scores 100 for Desktop and 99 for mobile on PageSpeed Insights, not too shabby.

-One noticeable change is that the website feels a lot snappier, but this could also just be since there are fewer animations and they are faster.
+One noticeable change is that the website feels a lot snappier, but this could also just be since there are fewer animations, and they are faster.

-Have a great day, stay safe!
+Have a productive day, stay safe!